gabrielletirta/CS50-PyAndJS-30DaysChallenge/README.md

 #09/09/2023 Day05: Watched **Lecture 02:Python** until minute 56:52 (1:07:41 in total).
 From this video I learned in Sequences, Data structures(list, tuple, set, dictionaries, functions and loops), OOP, and Decorators.
 I aimed to finish this video by 1 hour but oh my! it was a hard pill to swallow for my newbie brain.
 There's so many new terms I learned about Python but I also noticed how each programming language has similar basic foundations (for me:JS).

 #10/09/2023 Day06: Spent my weekend to finish my school's work but still managed to spent couple hours finish **Lecture 02:Python** and made little update regarding Project01.
 Today I learned about how Decorators, Lambda Function, and Exception works.
 Added responsive code for Project 01 logo. 🐍

+#11/09/2023 Day07: Figured out how to make the 'image' sign in google images scroll.
+Didn't do much on this day since I got busy all day long

+#12/09/2023 Day08: I added responsive for whole page (google logo, search bar, 'images' sign, except for nav bar.
+Still figuring out how to make it stay in place while changing the website layout(responsive).